 The Admissions Office accepts applications from prospects interested in being admitted to our Institution during the entire year.
+Likewise, Admissions representatives will direct all prospective eligible Military Service members to speak with their Educational Service Officer or Counselor within their Military Service prior to enrolling.
 Our offices remain open Monday through Thursday, from 8:00 a.m. to 7:00 p.m., Friday from 8:00 a.m. to 5:00 p.m. and Saturdays from 9:00 a.m. to 1:00 p.m.